ngageoint/mage-server/README.md

 ## Web Application

 The MAGE web application is built using AngularJS.
-The application resides in the public directory, for more information about the [MAGE Web Application](public/README.md).
+The application resides in the public directory.
+See the [MAGE Web Application README](public/README.md) for more information.

 ## Pull Requests